 Sarah Duff is a freelance travel writer, photographer and digital strategist located in Cape Town.
 As the former Getaway Magazine for five years, she has plenty of insight into the travel industry at large.
 She also has some incredible photos showing her journeys across the country and beyond.

 The Getaway blog offers a wide range of travel blogs relating to SA and beyond.
 A number of individual writers provide content for the blog.
 Although South Africa is not its only focus, a number of the blog articles are focused on local travel experiences, offering plenty of inspiration.

 Roxanne Reid is a travel writer and blogger with a passion for Africa and its wildlife, people, heritage, conservation, and landscapes.
 Her writing aims to inspire others to feel the love that she has for Africa.
 Adventures she covers range from beach hopping in Mozambique to walking through the Kalahari with a San tracker, and camping in the Richtersveld National Park.

 For travel content with a foodie twist, blogger Ishay Govender-Ypma offers plenty of inspiration.
-Food and the Fabulous focuses on delicious recipes and stories Ishay’s travels around South Africa, Africa and the world in general.
-Her top foodie spots in Africa include South Africa, for “the incredibly diversity of cuisine and experience”.
+Food and the Fabulous focus on delicious recipes and stories Ishay’s travels around South Africa, Africa and the world in general.
+Her top foodie spots in Africa include South Africa, for “the incredible diversity of cuisine and experience”.

-Finally, we have our very own Cape Town travel blog.
-Although our focus lies on the amazing city of Cape Town, we work hard to offer our readers a diverse range of things to see, do and experience.
-As passionate locals ourselves, we have a deep love for Cape Town and South Africa.
+Finally, there is the Cape Town travel blog.
+Although their focus lies on the amazing city of Cape Town, they work to offer their readers a diverse range of things to see, do and experience.
+As passionate locals they have a deep love for Cape Town and South Africa.